SAP/openui5-docs/docs/Step_3_Extending_the_Worklist_Table_84100bc.md

 The column definitions include a text that we will later define in the resource bundle \(`i18n` model – a short name for internationalization\) so that the column titles can be translated to other languages.
 And we will define additional settings for text alignment and making the table responsive.
 Some columns are not as important as others and can be displayed below the main columns \(`popin`\) on devices with small or medium-sized screens.

+Let's have a detailed look at the columns:

 -   Product Name

     The product name is the first column and it is always visible on any device.